September 21, 2025 (5mo ago) — last updated March 15, 2026 (1d ago)

 Slack

-• Cons: The most useful AI features are only available on the more expensive Business+ and Enterprise+ plans.
+• Cons: Most advanced AI features are on higher-cost plans.

 Website: https://slack.com/pricing